Can I save money by booking a Universal Orlando on-site hotel with the Annual Passholder rates?

 That’s a really long way of saying that you don’t have to activate your annual pass before check-in, even though technically you’re not supposed to receive your AP benefits until you’ve done so.
 (For the technically minded, it may be worth noting that since you actually settle your bill when you check-out, and you will have certainly used your pass by then, this isn’t really a loophole.)

-I definitely recognize that this discussion can be a bit heavy.
-I’ve done my best to present all the necessary information so you can maximize your savings and have a smooth check-in process.
-Good luck with the numbers — I hope it all adds up in your favor!
+We definitely recognize that this discussion can be a bit heavy.
+We’ve done our best to present all the necessary information so you can maximize your savings and have a smooth check-in process.
+Good luck with the numbers — we hope it all adds up in your favor!